3B7/twitter_microservice/README.md

-# NR TWITTERAPP API
+# TWITTER + Sinatra APP API

-This is the Microservice Endpoint that fetches and saves tweets from Twitters API.
+This is the Microservice Endpoint that fetches and saves certain tweets from Twitters API.

 [live site](https://whispering-ravine-24969.herokuapp.com/request_access)